EBFMM/EBFMM/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a recent cybersecurity graduate with a strong foundation in technology and a passion for solving complex security challenges.
+I am eager to apply my knowledge and skills to contribute to innovative solutions in the field.

 ## Objective
 [Provide Objective - Remove this afterwards]]